zxsdotch/aws-nitro-enclave-foobar-service/README.md

   used for communication between the enclave and AWS KMS.
   - RSA and SHA-256 used during the TLS handshake to verify certificates.
   - Algorithms negotiated during the TLS handshake.
 Currently, the server favors ECDH, AES-GCM, and SHA-384.
-The preferred ciphers can vary without notice.
+The preferred ciphersuit can vary without notice.
   - Algorithms used by CRL and OCSP.
 - AES-GCM, used to encrypt the plaintext.
-- ECDH, used to derive the CEK.
+- ECDH and HDKF, used to derive the CEK.
 - RSA + AES-CBC, used to encrypt the CEK.
 - ECDSA signatures and SHA-384 used to verify attestations.

-You also has to trust your own hardware and software stack (operating system, browser, etc.).
+You also have to trust your own hardware and software stack (operating system, browser, etc.).
 You have to trust that your clock is somewhat accurate to ensure you aren't been served expired certificates.